poorsu/appium-wdio-node/README.md

 ## Based on
 This boilerplate is currently based on:
 - **WebdriverIO:** `5.7.#`
-- **Appium:** `1.12.0`
+- **Appium:** `1.14.0`
+- **Allure:** TBD
+- **NodeJs:**  v8.11.3

 ## Installing Appium on a local machine
 See [Installing Appium on a local machine](./docs/APPIUM.md)

-## Setting up Android and iOS on a local machine
+## Setting up Android- Android mobile with version 9 has been used for the test.
-To setup your local machine to use an Android emulator and an iOS simulator see [Setting up Android and iOS on a local machine](./docs/ANDROID_IOS_SETUP.md)

 ## Quick start
-Choose one of the following options:

-1. Clone the git repo — `git clone https://github.com/webdriverio/appium-boilerplate.git`
+1. Clone the git repo — `git clone https://TBD`

 2. Then copy the files to your project directory (all files in `/tests` and the `wdio.conf`-files in the `config`-folder)

-3. Merge project dev dependencies with your projects dev dependencies in your `package.json`
+3. Merge project dev dependencies with your projects dev dependencies in the `package.json`

-4. merge the scripts to your `package.json` scripts
+4. merge the scripts to `package.json` scripts

 5. Run the tests for iOS with `npm run ios.app` and for Android with `npm run android.app`

 ## Config
-This boilerplate uses a specific config for iOS and Android, see [configs](./config/) and are based on `wdio.shared.conf.js`.
+This boilerplate uses a specific config for Android, see [configs](./config/) and are based on `wdio.conf.js`.
-This shared config holds all the defaults so the iOS and Android configs only need to hold the capabilities and specs that are needed for running on iOS and or Android (app or browser).
+This config holds all the defaults so the Android configs only need to hold the capabilities and specs that are needed for running on Android.

-> **NEW:** The new `@wdio/appium-service` is now also integrated in this boilerplate so you don't need to start an Appium server yourself, WebdriverIO will do that for you.
+> **Note:** The `@wdio/appium-service` has been integrated in this boilerplate so you don't need to start an Appium server yourself, WebdriverIO will do that for you.

 Since we do not have Appium installed as part of this package, this has been configured to use the global Appium installation.
 This is configured in wdio.shared.conf.js
 ```